doctorOb/ipspoof/README.md

 !!
 Below is a list of .cc and header files that we modified in the NS-3 source.
-We tested our project using the latest version of ns-3 (v.3.19), which can be found at https://www.nsnam.org/release/ns-allinone-3.19.tar.bz2
+We tested our project using the latest version of ns-3 (v.3.19), which can be found at https://www.nsnam.org/releases/

+Uncompress the ns-allinons tarball.
+We've included a shell script which copies our modified ns-3 source files into their appropriate locations relative to the directory which you put ns-allinons-3.19 in.
+The script, apply_patch.sh, is located in the code folder, and must be provided the path to your ns-allinons-3.19 directory as its first argument.
+For example, I have mine installed in /Users/danrobertson/pg/ns-allinons-3.19, so I would provide that full path to the script.

 In order to run our test script (called second.cc), you must first build ns-3 using the build.py file in the root directory (typically, ns-allinone-3.19, assuming you haven't renamed it).
 You'll need to pass '--enable-examples' to